NCal/Ecc0/readme.md

 To get started clone this repo and `npm install`.

-There are two JS files of interest:
+There are three JS files of interest:

 ##### 1. Codec_map.js